roboscienceorg/book/source/Design/RoboticsFrameworks.rst

 MS Robotics Developer Studio
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Microsoft Robotics Developers Studio, MSRDS, is a full featured robotics
+Microsoft Robotics Developers Studio, :index:`MSRDS`, is a full featured robotics
 development environment.
+First released in 2006 and
+the current stable release in 2012, made this framework an early player in
+the robotics community.
 It provides support tools for developing
 applications, supporting communications, visual authoring and
 simulation.
 MSRDS is a commercial application.
 The tool includes an
 asynchronous runtime environment which supports threading and